SIDDHU123M/CodehubX/README.md

-# Overview
+## Overview

-## Introduction
+### Introduction

-#### The repository [**CodehubX**](https://github.com/SIDDHU123M/CodehubX) is a comprehensive resource hub for programmers, developers, and students.
-It includes a wide range of useful websites and resources, such as streaming platforms, torrents, cracked content, and much more.&#x20;
+The repository [**CodehubX**](https://github.com/SIDDHU123M/CodehubX) is a comprehensive resource hub for programmers, developers, and students.
+It includes a wide range of useful websites and resources, such as streaming platforms, torrents, cracked content, tools, repositories, piracy resources, movie links, and much more.&#x20;

-A collection of various useful resources which we can access for free, including streaming platforms, torrents, and cracked content and much more.
+A collection of various useful resources which we can access for free, including streaming platforms, torrents, cracked content, tools, repositories, piracy resources, movie links, and much more.

 ### Tools and Tutorials for All Levels